Officials scramble to notify 1,000 potential voters about a registration glitch ahead of Tuesday’s election

 The problem, discovered on Wednesday, was publicly announced Friday night once officials said they had determined how many people were affected.

-This week, during a regular audit of voter information, the Secretary of State’s Office determined that voter-registration numbers from the health plan looked a little off, according to Assistant Secretary of State Mark Neary.
+During a regular audit of voter information, the Secretary of State’s Office saw that voter-registration numbers from the health plan looked a little off, according to Assistant Secretary of State Mark Neary.

 Officials say they believe the problem started when the Washington Health Benefit Exchange underwent a system upgrade in August.
 At that time, health officials changed the destination at the Secretary of State’s Office for where they were sending new voter registrations as a precaution for the upgrade.